top of page

 7. Repair the Root (The Real Work)

-This is the part mindset alone can’t reach.
+This is the part mindset alone can't reach — and the part most approaches skip entirely.

 8. Celebrate the Shift